What are Bank Transfers?

 Bank transfers are popular because they’re a universally available payment method for banks around the world, so you should be able to easily transferring money internationally around the globe provided your recipient also has a bank account.
 You should note that once initiated, bank transfers cannot usually be reversed.

-Depending on where you are on the world, bank transfers can be processed via a number of different networks.
+Depending on where you are in the world, bank transfers can be processed via a number of different networks.
 These include:

-There are several ways you can send money with a bank transfer, and each will slightly change how a bank transfer actually works.
-What’s more, the way you make a bank transfer can affect how long your bank transfer takes, the fees incurred, and if you are sending money internationally, the exchange rate for your transfer.
+There are several ways you can send money with a bank transfer, and each will slightly change how a bank transfer actually works and the transfer fees (for example, based on the Bank of America Exchange rates and fees, it charges $45 for an international wire transfer).
+What's more, the way you make a bank transfer can affect how long your bank transfer takes, the fees incurred, and if you are sending money internationally, the exchange rate for your transfer.
+As an example, if you would like to send money abroad from Canada using CIBC bank you may be charged a margin of 2 – 5% for foreign exchange rates.

 To make a bank transfer will your bank, you will usually need to have a few details to hand, including: